Richard-Lynch/DSA_Anton/README.md

 Some sort of visual demos of different ideas in action.
 Is WebGL a good tool to do this?
 Or would it be better to have some exemplar C code and Makefiles etc...

+* image resizing is a good problem
+* analysis techniques and big O

 folder | description
 ------ | -----------
 linked_lists | building a simple linked list in C99